BU-KABlab/PANDA-BEAR/documentation/README.md

 # Documentation Directory

-This directory contains the complete PANDA-SDL documentation, organized for users and developers.
+This directory contains the complete PANDA-BEAR documentation, organized for users and developers.

 ## Starting Point